 Flooding is the nation’s most common natural disaster.
 All floods are different.
 Some can develop slowly during an extended period of rain, or in a warming trend following a heavy snow.
 Others, such as flash floods, can occur quickly, even without any visible signs of rain.
 It’s important to be prepared for flooding no matter where you live, but particularly if you are in a low-lying area, near water or downstream from a dam.
-Even a very small stream or dry creek bed can overflow and create flooding.
+Even a small stream or dry creek bed can overflow and create flooding.

 Important information regarding flooding is available at NOAA’s Flood Safety website.